 With our 'Handmade in Nairobi' collection, we are always working to be as transparent as we possibly can.
 We want to show you how things work in Kenya, and the behind the scenes.

 1) Creating opportunities for economically disadvantaged suppliers

 Our head supplier is called Anne who lives in Nairobi.
 I chose Anne as our top supplier because she employs a team of Maasai women to handcraft beaded items.
 By hiring these women Anne provides employment through trade.
 We support Anne’s business, and Anne provides economic self-sufficiency to her employees.

 2) Transparency and Accountability

-Izzy visits Anne and the team in Nairobi regularly.
-She visits Anne’s workshop to see our jewellery in production and the working conditions.
-Throughout Rhimani’s website, Instagram, Tumblr and online newsletter we pass on honest information showing our behind the scenes and suppliers, and will always continue to do this.
+I visit Anne and the team in Nairobi regularly.
+I see our jewellery in production and the working conditions.
+Throughout Rhimani’s website and social media, we show our own media and share our own information.
+We pass on an honest view, showing our behind the scenes and suppliers, and will always continue to do this.

 3) Fair Trading Practices

+We place our orders with Anne on a wholesale basis.
 For each order we place with Anne, we pay exactly what she asks, and when it is asked for.
 This may mean all the money up front so Anne can buy the materials and pay wages throughout the process.
-If we pay Anne in advances, we pay any remaining balance before the goods leave Kenya.
+If we pay Anne in advance, we pay any remaining balance before the goods leave Kenya.